|

 its splendor.
 The M-10 was built by GMC and armed with a high velocity 3 inch anti aircraft gun.
 The gun was mounted in an

-streets are clay, the sidewalks balsa wood, the groundwork is Celluclay and the stone walls are Celluclay with aquarium stones
+The streets are clay, the sidewalks balsa wood, the groundwork is Celluclay and the stone walls are Celluclay with aquarium

-that great day for France.
+photos of that great day for France.
 The graveyard has names on the headstones.
-I was feeling a bit "humorously morbid" that day, so
+I was feeling a bit "humorously morbid"

 |